alexuchimura01/projects/README.md

 ___

 ### Model Metric Classification Methods with Cannabis Strains
-Project Description: Explored binary and multiclass classification methods and their appropriate metrics using cannabis data
+Project Description: Explored binary and multiclass classification methods using extensive data on cannabis strain reviews.
+Used this data to predict strain type based off of strain rating, effects, and flavor.
+Employed various classification techniques to simulate best model types for for OvO (one versus one) and OvR (one versus rest) scenarios (i.e. creating a SVC model off of a subset of just Indica and Sativa and comparing that model performance on the full dataset with addition of Hybrid strain...
+OR using Sativa and Hybrid data to just predict Indicas).
+Ultimately found that groups that are most opposite (i.e. sativa versus indica) did the best job at differentiating the two compared to hybrid and sativa or hybrid and indica.

 Course: GSB 544 - Computing and Machine Learning for Business Analytics